tboulet/Improved-Semantic-Segmentation-for-Night-Drive/README.md

-# Improved-Semantic-Segmentation-for-Night-Drive
+# Improved Semantic Segmentation for Night Drive
-Project that aims at improving semantic segmentation on driving images at night-time, using GAN and lightning correction methods.
+This project aims at improving semantic segmentation on driving images at night-time, using GAN and lightning correction methods.

-## Segmentation
+It was done in the frame of a semester project at CentraleSupélec, and was proposed by a team from Valeo, a french automotive supplier.

+The members of this project are Raffael Bolla Di Lorenzo, Timothé Boulet, Alexandre Herment, Thibault Le Sellier de Chezelles et Hédi Razgallah.

+This project is contained in the package `improved_nightdrive`, from which every functionalities can be called by following the procedure below.

-### Installation
+## Installation
 Start by installing all the requirements :

 ```bash